Memorable Manitobans: William Kellman Chandler (1883-1948)

-He went overseas in May 1915 and made commander of the 43rd battalion, Queen’s Own Cameron Highlanders of Canada, in 1918.
+He went overseas in May 1915 and was made commander of the 43rd battalion, Queen’s Own Cameron Highlanders of Canada, in 1918.
 The only original officer to return with the battalion, he won the Distinguished Service Order and Croix de Guerre.
-After demobilization, he became a legal adviser for the Solder Settlement Board (Department of Veterans Affairs) in Winnipeg.
+After demobilization, he became a legal adviser for the Soldier Settlement Board (Department of Veterans Affairs) in Winnipeg.
 In 1939, he was transferred to the head office in Ottawa.
-He returned to Winnipeg in May 1940 taking up residence at 568 Wardlaw Street.
+He returned to Winnipeg in May 1940, taking up residence at 568 Wardlaw Street.
 He retired in June 1947.

-On 25 January 1915, he married Eileen Shannon Denison (1887-1964) of Minnedosa, daughter of Edwin O. Denison.
-They had one daugher, Eileen Sybil Chandler (?-?, wife of Clifford P. Wilson).
+On 25 January 1915, he married Eileen Shannon Denison (1887-1964, daughter of Edwin Oliver Denison) of Minnedosa and they had one daugher, Eileen Sybil Chandler (1915-2005, wife of Clifford Parnell Wilson).
 He was a member of the Little Theatre and Winnipeg Squash Racquet Club (President, 1919-1920).

-Marriage registration, Manitoba Vital Statistics.
+Marriage and death registrations, Manitoba Vital Statistics.

-Burial transcriptions, Manitoba Genealogical Society.
+Obituaries and burial transcriptions, Manitoba Genealogical Society.